Is Cologne, Germany, Worth Visiting? A Guide to Top Things to Do

 The atmosphere is just as welcoming as the steaks sizzling off the grill.
 I’d truly recommend it!

 - Don’t forget to bring comfy shoes.
-It’s likely that you will walk more than using public transportation.
+It’s likely that you will walk more than using public transportation

 Absolutely!
 But it depends on how you like to travel.
 If you’d like to learn about another German city that was badly damaged during World War II but was rebuilt and has wonderful high Gothic architecture, then I’d advise making at least one trip to Cologne.